Does your business accept credit cards? If so, you need a payment gateway.

 Typically, payment gateways have been associated with e-commerce stores as a way to take credit card payments online.
 Now, however, service-based businesses are beginning to realize how useful they are in providing secure transactions, expanding “office hours,” and expediting payment processing times.

 In this article, we’ll explain what payment gateways are, how they work, and why your business needs one.
+Then, check out Weave’s Payments Software and how it can increase your business’s revenue starting today.

 What Is a Payment Gateway?